 Beneficial interest in trusts are resources held and administered by outside trustees for the benefit of the Foundation.
 These accounts are reported at the estimated fair value of the Foundation's interest of assets within the trusts with changes in value included in the statements of activities.
 Under the terms of the trusts, the Foundation has the irrevocable right to receive the trust assets when the trusts terminate in accordance with the trust agreements.
-During 2021, one trust terminated and the Foundation received a distribution of \$2,403,253 (Note 7).
-There were no such distributions during 2022.
+There no were distributions from trusts during 2023 or 2022.